chrisfield/redux-formkit/stories/introduction/README.md

 - The download size is low
 - Works well for both web and react-native deployments

-There is more information about the implementation details of example UI components in the UI components section.
-It will be useful to look at this if you want to write new UI components.
+Take a look at the UI Components/TextField section to see how easy it is to write UI components.
 <br/>